wiktormuller/EduX/README.md

 # EduX

-## Platform making learning easy :) Which is still in progress and another modules will be added in the near future.
+## Platform making learning easy.
+Which is still in progress and another modules will be added in the near future.

 ## Functionality
 ### Users Module
 - Sign-Up
 - Sign-In